Tori2305/Project_Customer_loans_in_finance-AiCore/README.md

 ## Structure

 **config**

-`credentials.yaml`: Contains configuration settings and credentials required for the project.
+- `credentials.yaml`: Contains configuration settings and credentials required for the project.

 **data**

-`final_df.csv`: The final dataset used for analysis.
+- `final_df.csv`: The final dataset used for analysis.

-`loan_payments_copy.csv`: A copy of the loan payments dataset.
+- `loan_payments_copy.csv`: A copy of the loan payments dataset.

-`loan_payments.csv`: The original loan payments dataset.
+- `loan_payments.csv`: The original loan payments dataset.

 **notebooks**

-`EDA_Analysis.ipynb`: Jupyter notebook for exploratory data analysis (EDA).
+- `EDA_Analysis.ipynb`: Jupyter notebook for exploratory data analysis (EDA).

-`EDA_loan_portfolio.ipynb`: Jupyter notebook for EDA focused on the loan portfolio.
+- `EDA_loan_portfolio.ipynb`: Jupyter notebook for EDA focused on the loan portfolio.

-`Personal_Learnings.ipynb`: Jupyter notebook documenting personal learnings and insights gained during the project.
+- `Personal_Learnings.ipynb`: Jupyter notebook documenting personal learnings and insights gained during the project.

 **results**

-`correlation_matrix.html`: HTML file containing the correlation matrix visualization.
+- `correlation_matrix.html`: HTML file containing the correlation matrix visualisation.

 **scripts**

-`data_transform.py`: Script for transforming the data.
+- `data_transform.py`: Script for transforming the data.

-`data_visualiser.py`: Script for visualizing the data.
+- `data_visualiser.py`: Script for visualising the data.

-`dataframe_info.py`: Script for extracting information from dataframes.
+- `dataframe_info.py`: Script for extracting information from dataframes.

-`dataframe_transform.py`: Script for transforming dataframes.
+- `dataframe_transform.py`: Script for transforming dataframes.

-`db_utils.py`: Utility script for database operations.
+- `db_utils.py`: Utility script for database operations.

-`plotter.py`: Script for plotting data visualizations.
+- `plotter.py`: Script for plotting data visualisations.

 **other files**

-`.gitignore`: Specifies files and directories to be ignored by Git.
+- `.gitignore`: Specifies files and directories to be ignored by Git.

-`README.md`: This file, providing an overview of the project.
+- `README.md`: This file, providing an overview of the project.

-`requirements.txt`: Lists the dependencies and packages required for the project.
+- `requirements.txt`: Lists the dependencies and packages required for the project.

-##License
+## License
 This project is licensed under the MIT License.